zhuangzhuang131419/McGill/COMP409/Lecture4.md

 * Which way should we choose?
     * extend Thread &rarr; change thread behaviour
     * implement Runnable &rarr; for code to execute in a Thread
+* A thread that has been started may not necessarily be running - OS may choose to switch it to a scheduled or de-scheduled state

 ## How does a multithread program end?
 * Sequence program